golang/vscode-go/docs/settings.md

 Use gotype on the file currently being edited and report any semantic or syntactic errors found after configured delay.

+### `go.overwriteGoplsMiddleware`

+This option provides a set of flags which determine if vscode-go should intercept certain commands from gopls.
+These flags assume the `gopls` settings, which enable codelens from gopls, are also present.

 ### `go.playground`